Draft Research Plan

 Potential treatment harms:

-KQ 3 (Harms): Randomized, controlled trials; comparative cohort studies; or individual participant data meta-analysis of trials
+KQ 3 (Harms): Randomized, controlled trial or comparative cohort studies

 KQ 3 (Harms): Editorials, narrative review, commentary, postmarketing surveillance, or case reports